Crio-Bytes/System-Design/Exploring Content Delivery Network/README.md

 - Before the commencement of this activity, try to find answer of the following question.

     > ### Yet Another Random Question:
-    >  How did Tiktok succeed to gather massive userbase in short amount of time ?
-(We know they serve cringy contents XD which activates the neurons of many people but how did they delivered it?)
+    >  How did Tiktok succeed to gather massive userbase in short amount of time ? ( We know they serve cringy contents XD which activates the neurons of many people but how did they deliver it? )

 - Below is the video link of the widely popular channel World Health Organization (WHO):-